favish/cloud-command-docker-image/README.md

 You exec in to one of these to perform CLI based actions against the pod of the target type.

 ### Changelog

+## [7.0.0] - 2023-09-27
+- Update favish/php-fpm base image to 5.0.1 which based on php-fpm 8.4
+- Update circleci docker orb in attempt to resolve bug with update description

 ## [6.0.1] - 2023-09-27
 - Update circleci docker orb in attempt to resolve bug with update description